alexhallam/tablespoon/README.md

 # Non-Goals

-1. **Circut Melting Speeds**: Not to say this is a slow package.
+1. **Circut Melting Focus on Speed**: Not to say this is a slow package.
 In fact, all models do get compiled.
+It is very fast.
+We just don't put any extra effort to make it faster than the base stan compiled model.
 2. **New Forecast Models**: Again, this is out of scope.
 If you are looking for recommendations please see the bottom of the page.